Tokyo protests against Russia's move to widen entry ban over Ukraine sanctions

 Following similar moves by Western nations, Japan had placed additional sanctions on Russian companies, individuals and other entities in September, while lowering its cap on Russian seaborne crude.

-Russia's foreign ministry issued on Tuesday a list of Japanese added to those facing "indefinite" prohibition.
+Russia's foreign ministry issued a list on Tuesday of Japanese added to those facing "indefinite" prohibition.

 The new names included the spokesperson, Toshihiro Kitamura, as well as journalists and academics.